πΊοΈ Overview

 πΈοΈ Link

-Add linked data context to research activity data and create
+Add linked data context to research activity data (RAD) and create

 JSON-LDdocuments

-The link command augments research activity data (RAD), as provided by a human user, with linked data context and outputs JSON-LD documents.
-This process involves mapping the input data to established ontologies and vocabularies, thereby enhancing its interoperability and semantic richness.
+The link command augments user-input RAD with linked data context and outputs JSON-LD documents.
+This process involves mapping the input data to established ontologies and vocabularies, thereby enhancing its interoperability and depth of meaning.

 Tip

-Linked Data empowers people that publish and use information on the Web.
-It is a way to create a network of standards-based, machine-readable data across Web sites.
+Linked Data creates a connected network of standards-based, machine-readable data across Web sites.

 Example Usage